-Application documents and submission forms can be found here: https://www.cookcountyil.gov/content/grant-applicants-cdbg-esg
+Application documents and submission forms can be found here: Planning and Development (cookcountyil.gov)

 Applicants with questions regarding appropriate submittal should contact the Department prior to submission.
 Contacts may be found in the Appendix.

 APPLICATION EVALUATION CRITERIA

 Applications are reviewed by Cook County staff to determine completeness, eligibility and consistency with Cook County's current Consolidated Plan.
 Applications are reviewed and recommended by means of a competitive application evaluation process, in accordance with specific criteria detailed below.